-The Nurse in Romeo and Juliet: Character Description and Analysis
+The Nurse in Romeo and Juliet: Character Analysis and Quotes

 Peace, I have done.
 God mark thee to his grace!
 Thou wast the prettiest babe that e'er I nursed: An I might live to see thee married once, I have my wish.— The Nurse dotes on Juliet